-Through its wholly-owned subsidiary Hydro One Inc., Hydro One is Ontario's largest electricity transmission and distribution utility with approximately \$27.1 billion in assets and 2019 revenues of approximately \$6.5 billion.
+Through its wholly-owned subsidiary Hydro One Inc., Hydro One is Ontario's largest electricity transmission and distribution utility with approximately \$30 billion in assets and 2020 revenues of approximately \$7.3 billion.
 Hydro One owns and operates substantially all of Ontario's electricity transmission network and is the largest electricity distributor in Ontario by number of customers.
-The Company's regulated transmission and distribution operations are owned by Hydro One Inc. Hydro One delivers electricity safely and reliably to approximately 1.4 million customers across the province of Ontario, and to large industrial customers and municipal utilities.
-Hydro One Inc. owns and operates approximately 30,000 circuit kilometres of high-voltage transmission lines and approximately 123,000 circuit kilometres of primary low-voltage distribution lines.
+The Company's regulated transmission and distribution operations are owned by subsidiaries of Hydro One Inc. Hydro One delivers electricity safely and reliably to approximately 1.4 million customers across the province of Ontario, and to large industrial customers and municipal utilities.
+Through its subsidiaries, Hydro One Inc. owns and operates approximately 30,000 circuit kilometres of high-voltage transmission lines and approximately 124,000 circuit kilometres of primary low-voltage distribution lines.